mo7ussein/CI-CD-PipeLine/README.md

 Install jenkins and create a GitHub repo

-please follow the steps that shown in the pictures
+please follow the steps inside the folder named "shown Steps for CI"